 Basic Wage.
-Place.
-Basic Wage.
+Place, , Basic Wage.
 Index Number Set Assigned.
 Within the area to which this Determination applies £ s. d.
-4 8 0 Melbourne
+4 3 0 Melbourne

-(19) Adjustment of Basic Wage.-(a) Until the beginning of the first pay period to commence in November, 1942, the amount of the basic wage shall be as prescribed in clause (18).
+(19) Adjustment of Basic Wage.-(a) Until the beginning of the first pay period to commence in May, 1942, the amount of the basic wage shall be as prescribed in clause (18).

-(b) During each future successive period beginning with the first pay period to commence in a November, a February, a May, or an August, the amount of the basic wage shall be adjusted by the following method according to the position and fluctuations (if any) of the Commonwealth Statistician's "All Items" retail price index numbers.
+(b) During each future successive period beginning with the first pay period to commence in a May, an August, a November, or a February, the amount of the basic wage shall be adjusted by the following method according to the position and fluctuations (if any) of the Commonwealth Statistician's "All Items" retail price index numbers.